pandegroup/msmbuilder.parallel_assign/README.md

 SSH Workers
 -----------

-I'm still exploring this, but I've got the following to work
+We're still exploring this, but I've got the following to work

     rmcgibbo@vspm42-ubuntu ~
     $ ipcontroller --ip='*'